yatshunlee/cs50x-final-project/README.md

-# cs50x-final-project

-## Project Title: Making a E-commerce Website
+# cs50x-final-project: Making a E-commerce Website

 Brief Introduction:
 I used flask to create a web server of an E-commerce website and to perform web applications like how to create dynamic content and querying the database with SQL.